B1AAB/EBA/website/docs/gs/quickstart.md

   * Run an unsupervised contrastive learning model, use the embeddings to cluster nodes, and evaluate the results.

 * **Resources you need:**
-  * Colab or a local Jupyter notebook
+  * Colab or a local Jupyter Notebook

 * **Get started:** [Notebook Link](https://github.com/B1AAB/GraphStudio/blob/main/g101/g101.ipynb)